revdotcom/fstalign/README.md

 ## What's new in 2.0

-Version 2.0 introduces two major changes :
+Version 2.0 introduces two major changes:
-1. A new method to traverse the composition graph, which dramatically improve the overall speed, especially when the sequences are long and lots of errors are found.
+1. A new method to traverse the composition graph, which dramatically improves the overall speed, especially when the sequences are long contain many errors.
 We have files that took 25 minutes to align before that can now take about 7 seconds.
 This is especially noticeable with the adapted composition (the default).
 1. Some smarts were introduced when --use-case and --use-punctuation are enabled.
-Now, by default, punctuation symbols can only be substituded by other punctuation symbols (or deleted/inserted).
+Now, by default, punctuation symbols can only be substituted by other punctuation symbols (or deleted/inserted).
-Also, words that differ only by the first letter case will be prefered for substitution.
+Also, words that differ only by the first letter case will be preffered for substitution.

 Here's an example of the 1.x behavior and the 2.0 version